 In addition to an air purifier, I chose to invest in an air quality monitor.
 Air quality monitors are used to measure particulate matter, including the fine particles (called PM 2.5) found in wildfire smoke and airborne ash.
 A 2017 study states that “short-term exposure to wildfire-specific PM 2.5 was associated with risk of respiratory diseases in the elderly population in the Western U.S. during severe smoke days.”

 Knowing what is in your air can help you develop a game plan for how to best mitigate it.
 In addition to particulate matter, some monitors can also detect carbon dioxide (CO2) and volatile organic compounds (VOCs) in your indoor air.
 VOCs can cause cancer, damage to the nervous system, and damage to major organs.
-They are released from burning fuel (such as wood, gasoline, and coal) and many consumer products.
+They’re released from burning fuel (such as wood, gasoline, and coal) and many consumer products.

 Some days, it’s impossible to avoid going outside despite an unhealthy or hazardous air quality rating.
 If you must venture outside your camper during a wildfire, the EPA recommends choosing “a ‘particulate respirator’ that has been tested and approved by the National Institute of Occupational Safety and Health (NIOSH).
 It will have the words ‘NIOSH’ and either “N95” or “P100” printed on it.”

 To dig in a bit deeper, 3M has a resource that outlines the suggested respirators for the different phases of a wildfire.
 I chose to purchase the 3M Medium Half Facepiece Reusable Respirator 7502/37082(AAD) (which was tested and approved by the NIOSH) and paired it with a 3M Particulate Filter P100.

 With a long wildfire season ahead of us, I hope that you are safe and finding ways to be healthy this summer.